Get

 How Do Seasonal Changes Affect Dogs?

-Seasonal changes can impact dogs in a variety of ways and different breeds can have different experiences depending on how they’re “built”.
-Here, we’ll explain the changes that go on in your dog’s body and mind with the changing of the seasons.
+Seasonal changes can impact dogs in a variety of ways, and different breeds can have different experiences depending on how they’re bred and for which purpose.
+Here, we’ll explain the changes that go on in your dog’s body with the changing of the seasons.

 Metabolic Changes

 A dog’s metabolism changes depending on the length of the day and the temperature.
-In the summer months, you may notice a decrease in appetite because your dog’s metabolism lowers during this time.
+In the summer months, you may notice a subtle decrease in appetite because your dog’s metabolism slows down during this time.
 In the winter, the body requires more energy to keep warm and therefore more nutrients, so it’s normal for dogs to have a stronger appetite during this season.

 dog not eating its food